Beckett2000/color.lua/README.md

   alpha = 255
 }

--- this is the .compliment color red --> (color:(RGB)): {
+-- this is the .compliment color: maroon --> (color:(RGB)): {
   r = 128.0,
   g = 0.0,